 Awards and Recognitions

-Smitha Madhav’s work has been widely acknowledged and she is the recipient of various prestigious awards.
+Smitha Madhav’s work has been widely acknowledged, and she has received various prestigious awards.
 Some of them are:

 - Balachaitanya Award for outstanding performance in Bharatanatyam by Aradhana Cultural Association.